 The vagus nerve is a major axis of the parasympathetic nervous system and plays an important role in the functioning of many organs (digestive, sexual, bladder, heart, etc.).
 In the case of a dysautonomic disorder, certain individuals show an over-stimulation of the sympathetic system.
 Activation of the parasympathetic system through stimulation of the vagus nerve could potentially correct this and help in the management of dysautonomia.
 There are several ways to stimulate the vagus nerve, some examples are: cardiac coherence (abdominal breathing exercise), mindfulness meditation, cold showers, dynamic stretching exercise, etc. (see Dysautonomia disorders).

 Rehabilitation has an important part to play in care for patients with post-COVID symptoms, especially given the lack of pharmaceutical treatment to date.

 Respiratory rehabilitation using physiotherapy is a treatment for post-COVID shortness of breath.
 Respiratory physiotherapy is recommended in cases of post-COVID pulmonary sequelae (following a moderate-to-severe acute phase of the infection with or without hospitalization) and in cases of hyperventilation syndrome.
-A pulmonologist will diagnose hyperventilation syndrome, once structural lung damage has been ruled out, using specific tools including the Nijmegen questionnaire and a hyperventilation test.
-In these cases, the aim is to work on breathing control and improve ventilation under the supervision of specially trained physiotherapists.
+A pulmonologist will diagnose hyperventilation syndrome once structural lung damage has been ruled out, using specific tools including the Nijmegen questionnaire and a hyperventilation test.
+In these cases, the aim is to work on breathing control and improve ventilation under the supervision of specially trained respiratory therapists.